GCBallesteros/foureg/README.md

 desire to achieve the following goals:
 - Ability to return the final transformation in matrix form as opposed to the angle, translation and scaling factor separately.
-The original code makes obtaining that matrix really hard because it does some unorthodox resizings when performing the image transformations.
+The original code makes obtaining that matrix really hard because it does it performs using scipy in  away that each transformation resizes the image.
 - Better performance powered by pytorch
 - A more focused codebase.
 The only goal here is to estimate similarity transformations between pairs of images.